 1. The Pancake Pantry

 When the Pancake Pantry opened its doors in 1960 it was the state of Tennessee’s very first pancake house.
 Since then, the Gatlinburg area has become a mecca for breakfast restaurants, but the Pantry still remains the region’s most celebrated destination for flapjacks.
 The Pancake Pantry owes its longevity to its superior ingredients, such as fresh whipped cream, real butter, and rich maple syrup.
 Guests can choose from 24 varieties of hotcakes, which include gourmet takes on old favorites like Wild Blueberry Pancakes and Swiss Chocolate Chip Pancakes, and unique creations, such as Sweet Potato Pancakes and Banana Pineapple Triumph Pancakes.
-Be sure to bring cash, as the Pancake Pantry does not accept credit or debit cards.
+Be sure to bring cash, as this is one of the Gatlinburg restaurants that does not accept credit or debit cards.

 2. The Donut Friar